ElaoLegacy/ansible-role-openssl/README.md

 This role will install OpenSSL on the spedified hosts and manage SSL certificates.
 It's able to deal with "real" certificates and keys as autosigned custom certificates

-It's part of the ELAO Ansible stack but can be used stand alone.
+It's part of the ELAO Ansible stack but can be used as a stand alone component.

 ## Requirements